bfeijoj/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Algorithm to predict stocks price over time using a Markov Chain Monte Carlo based method.
+An algorithm to predict stocks price over time using a Markov Chain Monte Carlo based method.